 The Scan Emit Loop¶

-Core in data-migrator is the declarative definition of the target model, indeed in a Django-esc way.
+Core in the data-migrator is the declarative definition of the target model.
+Indeed in a django-esc way.
 Columns of the target table are defined as fields and each field has many settings.
-The Field is a definition of what to perform when scanning, transforming and emitting the record.
-Output is abstracted to an extensible set of output writers, called emitters.
+The Field is a definition of what to perform scanning, transforming and emitting the record.
+Output is abstracted into an extensible set of output writers.
 The whole is controlled with a standard transformer engine.

 The scan-emit loop is the basis the data-migrator.
 Once everything is setup, by default the transformer will read stdin and send every CSV row to the model for scanning.
 Out of the box the fields define a scan loop:

 - select the specified column from the row.

 - null test if not allowed and replace by default.